Oral History: Marta Tarnawsky

 School.
 And I spent three years at the Free Library of Philadephia--a

 general public library--in the cataloging department.

 But when Morris Cohen hired me, I'm sure that the two main reasons were

 that I had languages--that I knew foreign languages, and that I had

 experience in cataloging.
 They had a tremendous backlog of foreign

 language monographs--legal monographs.

-language is Ukrainian.
+Now my native language is Ukrainian.
 I am fluent in Polish, because I spent my early

 years in Poland.
 I knew German rather well.
 English was pretty good